 Remember, you’ll be presenting to busy executives whose time is too precious to waste on figures that don’t mean anything to them.
 They want to see how much return on investment they’re getting from the resources they provide for the social media campaign.

-To make your job easier, including these important data in your social media ROI report.
+To make your job easier, include these important data in your social media ROI report.

 1. Social Media Metrics Aligned with Marketing Goals